k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 **Question 1:**

-What should be changed in the flow to support automatic file upload to the Reference table, once it is copied to an interface?
+What should be changed in the flow to support automatic file upload to the Reference table once it is copied to an interface?

 **Step 2 - Create an LU and Make the Data Modifications in a Customer Population**